tomgreenfield/adapt-grunt/README.md

             ...
         ...

-**Themes**

-In order for multiple themes to work within a single course, there has had to be a small change to their folder structure.
-The theme data now needs to be nested within a `src` folder.

-So the following:

-    theme-name/
-        assets/
-        fonts/
-        js/
-        ...

-Becomes:

-    theme-name/
-        src/
-            assets/
-            fonts/
-            js/
-            ...

 ## Supported commands

 Developing a course takes place in the `adapt_framework/src/courses` folder.
 When you want to test or release your creation, there are a few simple commands you should be aware of.